SaltyFish123/SaltyFish123.github.io/README.md

-# This is a simple blog
+# Introduction

+This a blog which is used to record and share my studying notes about computer science and software engineering.